yonis-savary/sharp-php/Docs/core/logging.md

 # It can also be used to log error/traces in a more verbose way
 $logger->logThrowable(new Exception("Something went wrong"));

-# Note that almost everything that can be represented as a string somehow can be logged
+# Note : your can log everything that can somehow be represented as a string
 $logger->info([1,2,3]);
 $logger->info(["A"=>1, "B"=>2, "C"=>3]);